Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 allow_only_specific_folders=['folder1','folder2']
 ```

-For the configuration above, automatic feedback will only be triggered when the PR changes include files from 'folder1' or 'folder2'
+For the configuration above, automatic feedback will only be triggered when the PR changes include files where 'folder1' or 'folder2' is in the file path

-#### Ignoring PRs containg specific labels
+### Ignoring PRs containing specific labels

 To ignore PRs containg specific labels, you can add the following to your `configuration.toml` file: